pymolresponse package

 Base class for all solvers of the type $AX = B$.

-class pymolresponse.solvers.Solver(mocoeffs: ndarray, moenergies: ndarray, occupations: ndarray)[source]
+class pymolresponse.solvers.Solver(mocoeffs: ndarray, moenergies: ndarray, occupations: Occupations)[source]

 Bases: ABC

-A Solver does all of the TODO
+A Solver does all of the TODO.

 There are two principal algorithm classes for forming response vectors: